sealfur/sealfur-com/src/index.md

 ---
-title: 'Sealfur: a website by Joshua Kinal'
+title: 'Sealfur: soft to touch and smells like fish guts'
 description: 'Opinions about design (like web design, architecture and brands) and popular culture (like movies, music and books), by Joshua Kinal'
 layout: 'layouts/home.html'
 intro:
   subtitle: 'This isn’t a thing yet.
-But it will be.'
+But it will be soon.'
 ---

 My intention is to make it [an 11ty site](https://www.11ty.dev/) so that I can blog using markdown and git alone.
 Also, I want to build a repository of resources about certain topics to refer people to when they ask me questions.